 WR 115 or equivalent placement test scores

-Provides an introduction to understanding symphonic music in the vocal and instrumental genres from the ancient period through the contemporary music of our time.
-Class will be presented using a multi-media format.
-Prerequisite/concurrent: WR 115 or equivalent placement test scores.
+Establishes an introduction to understanding symphonic, chamber and solo instrumental and vocal genres from pre-renaissance through the contemporary music of our time.
+Prerequisites/concurrent: WR 115 or equivalent placement test scores.
 Audit available.

 Upon successful completion students should be able to:

-- Appreciate the western music tradition, and enjoy a life enriched by the exposure to and the understanding of personal and cultural achievement.
+- Appreciate the western art music tradition, and enjoy a life enriched by the exposure to and the understanding of a means of personal and cultural achievement.

-- Experience musical works “dynamically", that is, to appreciate simultaneously the uniqueness of a work, its origins and precedent, its potential as an influence and inspiration on other works, and its relationship to a particular cultural moment.
+- Experience musical works “dynamically” and structurally, that is, to simultaneously discern the uniqueness of a work, its origins and precedents, its potential as an influence and inspiration toward other works and their origins at a certain time and place in history.

-- Generalize course content to other music not covered in the course so that one can understand and value a broad spectrum of musical expression.
+- Generalize course content to musical works not covered in the course so that one can become an informed listener and classical music enthusiast.

 Outcome Assessment Strategies

-Methods used to evaluate student progress and the criteria for assigning a course grade should be made clear by the instructor at the beginning of the course.
-The individual instructor will determine the method of assessment.
-Assessment methods may include:
+Methods used to evaluate student progress and the criteria for assigning a course grade will be clarified at the beginning of the course.
+Individual instructors may employ any of the following assessment methods: